shamilhassankkibnshafi/Shamil_Hassan/README.md

 ReadMe

 # 👋 Hi, I'm Shamil Hassan
-Lead Data Analyst | Data-Driven Decision Making | Transforming Insights into Impact
+Aspirant Data Analyst | Data-Driven Decision Making | Strategic Planning

 <!--Section 1: Introduction-->

 ## 🌟 About Me
-I'm a Lead Data Analyst at Rows & Columns, passionate about transforming raw data into actionable insights.
+I'm a highly motivated and detail-oriented Business Management graduate from the University of  Sunderland with a strong academic foundation and customer service experience.
+A solid foundation in Strategic planning, and organizational development.
+Skilled in analysing business challenges, developing innovative solutions, and effectively collaborating within teams to achieve organizational goals.
+Experienced in customer service through a role at EE, Lloyds Bank demonstrating strong communication, problem-solving, and relationship-building skills.
+Aspirant Data Analyst at Rows & Columns, passionate about transforming raw data into actionable insights.
 Skilled in **Power BI**, **Excel**, **DAX**, and **SQL**, I build dynamic dashboards, streamline reporting workflows, and support data-driven decision-making.
-I bring a versatile approach to data storytelling, stakeholder engagement, and team leadership, with experience spanning business and sports analytics.
+I bring a versatile approach to data storytelling, stakeholder engagement, and team leadership, with experience spanning business and analytics.
 🚀 Let’s turn data into impactful stories!

 ## 🎓 Education